gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 > #### `4.3` or newer
 > The GNU Make package contains a program for controlling the generation of executables and other non-source files of a package from source files.

-> **Required!** For the current and next stage (chrooting new environment) that most build systems depends on GNU implementation style.
+> **Required!** For the current and next stage (chroot environment) that most build systems depends on GNU implementation style.
 ```bash
 # Configure source.
 ./configure \